sirfergy/ftmstorscble/README.md

 This is written pretty specific for my scenario, but with some additional effort it could be expanded to work for many more scenarios.

 On linux, you have to use my fork of noble due to a recent change to the kernel.
 I have a [PR](https://github.com/abandonware/noble/pull/349) out but not sure when it'll be merged.

+# Experimental
+I installed a USB BT adapter to try and run two instances of the program on the same Pi.
+By default a second BT adapter is soft blocked, and to verify you need to run this:
+`rfkill list`

+If it shows as soft blocked, run the following:
+`rfkill unblock bluetooth`

+While this allows me to run two instances (one subscriber, other publisher) it does matter that you have the right secondary controller.